VP Dhankhar urges religious leaders to 'play on front foot' to dispel doubts about organ donation | Politics

 - India

-Vice President Jagdeep Dhankhar on Sunday urged religious leaders to ''play on front foot with straight bat'' to dispel doubts people have over organ and body donation.
+Vice President Jagdeep Dhankhar on Sunday urged religious leaders to ''play on the front foot with a straight bat'' to dispel doubts people have over organ and body donation.

-He also said every mediaperson can help clear any misgivings on the issue of organ donation.
+He also said mediapersons can help clear any misgivings on the issue of organ donation.

-Addressing a gathering at the launch of national campaign for body organ donation organised by Dadhichi Dehdan Samiti here, the vice president called organ donation a ''sensitive issue''.
+Addressing a gathering at the launch of a national campaign for body and organ donation organised by Dadhichi Dehdan Samiti here, the vice president called organ donation a ''sensitive issue''.

 He emphasised the need for creating a ''support system'' to help individuals take decisions.

+The decision to donate organs is a sensitive and personal matter that is linked to the religious beliefs of people.
+Religious leaders have an important role in motivating people, he said.

-''On this occassion, I appeal to our religious leaders to play on front foot with straight bat to dispel doubts'' people may have on organ donation, he said.
+''On this occasion, I appeal to our religious leaders to play on the front foot with a straight bat to dispel doubts'' that people may have on organ donation, he said.

+To mark the occasion, a book titled "Sakaratmakta se Sankalp Vijay Ka" was released and the first copy was presented to the vice president.

-Former Union health minister Harsh Vardhan and former Bihar deputy chief minister Sushil Modi were amongst those present at the event.
+Former Union health minister Harsh Vardhan and former Bihar deputy chief minister Sushil Modi were among those present at the event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)